Organisations

 SCOPE

-As of July 2017, the Energy Community has ten members: the European Union and nine Contracting Parties - Albania, Bosnia and Herzegovina, Georgia, Kosovo*, North Macedonia, Moldova, Montenegro, Serbia and Ukraine.
-Armenia, Norway and Turkey participate as Observers.
+As of July 2023, the Energy Community has ten members - the European Union and nine Contracting Parties, namely Albania, Bosnia and Herzegovina, Georgia, Kosovo*, North Macedonia, Moldova, Montenegro, Serbia and Ukraine.

 TASKS